gcapes/git-course/02-local.md

 $ git add journal.txt
 $ git commit
 ~~~
-Note that in this case we used "git add" to put journal.txt to the staging
+Note that in this case we used `git add` to put journal.txt to the staging
 area.
 Git already knows this file should be tracked but doesn't know if we want
 to commit the changes we made to the file  in the repository and hence we have
 to add the file to the staging area.